asbharath/WebDB/README.md

 ### Create Expanded Query list

 The query expansion works by finding the top 50 keywords that best match the initial query using [www.keywordfinder.com](www.keywordfinder.com).
-The result is initial query appened by each keyword found. e.g. If initial query is `dog` the query expansion output would be `dog animal`, `dog pet`. etc.
+The result is initial query append by each keyword found. e.g. If initial query is `dog` the query expansion output would be `dog animal`, `dog pet`. etc.

 Run the bash script `expand.sh` with 1 argument file containing (the list of queries that are separated by line) from terminal